no-such-anthony/scrapligo-play/README.md

 What better way to learn Go than with practical examples of network automation with scrapligo.

-Based around example code found at https://github.com/PacktPublishing/Network-Automation-with-Go
+Initially based around example code found at https://github.com/PacktPublishing/Network-Automation-with-Go and has grown from there

 - waitgroup1 - Waitgroup with nothing to limit number of goroutines.
 - waitgroup2 - Waitgroup with chunks of data to restrict the number of goroutines.